joelwillSeek/aspireme_flutter/README.md

 <h1> How? </h1>
 <ul>
   <li>
-    <h1>Create a folder( use the Second Brain System ) </h1>
+    <h5>Create a folder( use the Second Brain System ) </h5>
     <br>
     <p>This helps the user organize notes and to know which notes to focus on to remember </p>
   </li>
   <li>
-    <h1>Create A note with a title/question</h1>
+    <h5>Create A note with a title/question</h5>
     <br>
     <p>Helps the user question themselves using the title or questions and check if they were right.</p>
   </li>
   <li>
-    <h1>Based on the note make a quick flashcard</h1>
+    <h5>Based on the note make a quick flashcard</h5>
     <br>
     <p> To help the user to remember the app will automatically and randomly pick the notes that need to be memorized based on if you were correct last time and how long it has been.</p>
   </li>
-  <li> <h1>  Then if the flashcard is answered then increase the duration </h1><br>
+  <li> <h5>  Then if the flashcard is answered then increase the duration </h5><br>
-  <p> In a research I found that one of the ways to remember is to use a thing called spaced repetition which means to repeat something in an increasingly spaced timeline like if I answer a question today then I will ask myself the next week then if I do answer again then after a one month in will ask myself</p>
+  <p> In a research I found that one of the ways to remember is to use a thing called spaced repetition which means to repeat something in an increasingly spaced timeline if I answer a question today then I will ask myself the next week then if I do answer again then after a one month in will ask myself</p>
   </li>
   <li> When creating notes upload them to Google Drive with your account</li>
 </ul>